Updated April 13

 He was asymptomatic, but someone he had socialized with days before had tested positive.

-Since Idris was about to begin filming a Netflix movie and was going to be surrounded by co-workers, he decided to take a test and began self-isolation, just in case.
+Idris was about to begin filming a Netflix movie and was going to be surrounded by co-workers.
+So he decided to take a test and began self-isolation, just in case.

-Throughout his quarantine, Idris kept posting videos in which he updated his followers on his symptoms, advised everyone to observe social distancing, played guitar, thanked all for the support and encouragement, and gave a shout out to those dealing with the crisis from the frontline:
+Throughout his quarantine, Idris kept posting videos.
+In them, he updated his followers on his symptoms, advised everyone to observe social distancing, played guitar, and thanked all for the support and encouragement.
+He also gave a shout out to those dealing with the crisis from the frontline:

 “Especially the doctors and nurses and the healthcare people that are doing their thing.
 You lot are amazing and should be fully appreciated.”